University College Utrecht: Academic calendar

 The academic year begins in the last week of August or first week of September and is divided in two semesters of 15 weeks (including one week Mid-term Break).
-Each semester a student takes 4 courses.
+The standard course load if 4 per semester.
 There is are optional 5-week Summer Term and a similar Winter Term, during which a student takes one course that can be used to acquire extra credit, to do a special course (such as a Laboratory Course), or to compensate for a failed course.

 Courses

-After their first year students elect a major in either Humanities, Social Sciences, Sciences, a double major in any two of these or an interdomain major in a combination of these.
+After their first year students elect a major in either Humanities, Social Sciences, Sciences or an interdomain major in a combination of these.
 In the latter cases a student will have to make a convincing argument to the Director of Education.
 There are two double degree programmes on offer, combining the University College Utrecht curriculum with a degree in Law, or a degree in Physics.

 Students are allowed to combine courses from different disciplines, thereby encouraging multidisciplinary research and interests.
 In any major a student needs to take 10 courses, of which three at the advanced level and in at least two different fields of study.
 This will lead to the BA degree (Bachelor of Arts).
 A BSc degree (Bachelor of Science) requires 12 courses in the Sciences department, the extra two courses being two lab courses to be taken in the Summer or Third term.
 Furthermore, a student is required to take at least one course in each department, learn one new foreign language, and pass the core course Research in Context, and one course appropriate to the major.

 Each course is worth 7.5 ECTS credits.
 There is continuous assessment based on papers/essays, presentations, class participation and exams.
 Grades are on the A-F scale (A being equivalent to a GPA of 4.0).
 First year courses are not factored into the students final grade point average.